Agate

 A chemical analysis of the total composition of agates shows small amounts of water in addition to silica, typically in the range from 0.5% to 1.5% (as reviewed by Graetsch 1994).
 Parts of the water are captured in the pores between the tiny crystal grains, while some of it is bound chemically in silanole (Si-OH) groups.
 This water can be partially driven out of the agate by heating to 200-500°C for a couple of hours.
 The loss of water is apparently in large part due to the decomposition of the silanole groups (Fukuda and Nakashima, 2008).

 Individual agates show a zonation of water content (both as silanole-groups and molecular water) parallel to the banding, but often on a much finer scale, with individual compositional bands measuring around 1 micrometer (Frondel, 1982; Frondel, 1985).
 Submicrometer-scale compositional bands seem to coincide with iris banding (Frondel, 1978).
-In his studies Frondel (1985) named zones H, M, and L, corresponding to high, medium and low lewels of OH.
+In his studies Frondel (1985) named zones H, M, and L, corresponding to high, medium and low levels of OH.
 He found that the compositional zones exhibit peculiar spatial patterns.
 Zones often show oscillatory variations of OH-content, leading to repetitive and symmetric patterns like "HLMLHLMLHLMLH" or "MHLHLHMHLHLHM" that extend over several millimeters.

 Compositional zoning that coincides with iris banding has also been observed by Heaney and Davis, 1995, for aluminum, Al, and sodium, Na.
 The concentrations of both trace elements correlate, which indicates that Na is trapped in the crystal lattice as a charge compensator for trivalent Al that replaces silicon in the SiO4 groups.